nuxt/website-v2/content/en/guides/deployment/deployment-qovery.md

 title: Deploy Nuxt on Qovery
 description: How to deploy Nuxt.js on Qovery?
 menu: Qovery
-target: Server
+target: Static & Server
 category: deployment
-position: 109
+position: 115
 ---

 [Qovery](https://qovery.com) is a fully-managed cloud platform that runs on your AWS, GCP, Azure and Digital Ocean account where you can host static sites, backend APIs, databases, cron jobs, and all your other apps in one place.

 Static sites are **completely free** on Qovery and include the following:

-- Continuous, automatic builds & deploys from GitHub, Bitbucket, and GitLab.
+- Continuous, automatic builds & deploys from GitHub and GitLab.
 - Automatic SSL certificates through [Let's Encrypt](https://letsencrypt.org).
 - Free managed PostgreSQL.
 - Free SSD storage.